PatLearnsToCode/PatLearnsToCode/README.md

 - 👋 Hi, I’m @PatLearnsToCode
 - 👀 I’m interested in art, sports, and graphic design
-- 🌱 I’m currently a computer science at FEU Tech
+- 🌱 I’m currently a computer science student at FEU Tech
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 PatLearnsToCode/PatLearnsToCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.